The face of feminism is no longer just white and middle class

 In December, the Chilean feminist protest song “A Rapist in Your Path“ went viral and inspired performances from women around the world.
 The song crucially did not just hold individual perpetrators of rape to account, but lay the blame at the feet of “the cops, the judges, the state”.

-In South Africa, women self-defence training and handed out pepper spray on stalls in the streets of Johannesburg, a practical and unapologetic measure against sexual violence and harassment.
+In South Africa, women organised self-defence training and handed out pepper spray on stalls in the streets of Johannesburg, a practical and unapologetic measure against sexual violence and harassment.
 Karabo Moshodi, a 25-year-old activist from Soweto, raised funds to buy 1,000 pepper sprays and employed the assistance of self-defence professionals.
 Participants were trained in basic self-defence before receiving a spray.

 South Africa has also seen a growing movement led by students, young people and women, after Uyinene Mrwetyana, a 19-year-old student, was raped and murdered in a post office.
 Luyanda Botha, a 42-year-old post office worker, confessed to the crime and was sentenced to life in prison.
 The murder triggered nationwide protests galvanising thousands of people in outrage.